What is Hikone Castle?

 Frequently Asked Questions

-Q: Are there any restaurants inside Hikone Castle?
+Q: Are there restaurants inside Hikone Castle?

 Q: Is Hikone Castle wheelchair accessible?